Dan Koh: Local government

+In 2019, Koh was elected to the Board of Selectmen in Andover, Massachusetts.
+Koh received 2,733 votes, more than any other candidate.
+He resigned from the Board of Selectmen in February 2021 to join the Biden Administration.

 Biden Administration

-In 2021, Koh was named Chief of Staff to the United States Secretary of Labor, Marty Walsh.
-Later, he served as Special Assistant to the President and Deputy Cabinet Secretary at the White House.
-He concluded his service as Deputy Assistant to the President and Deputy Director of the White House Office of Intergovernmental Affairs.
+In 2021, Walsh, who had become United States Secretary of Labor under Joe Biden, named Koh as his Chief of Staff.
+Koh later served as Special Assistant to the President and Deputy Cabinet Secretary at the White House.
+He concluded his service as Deputy Assistant to the President and deputy director of the White House Office of Intergovernmental Affairs.
+Koh was seen as a potential candidate for Lieutenant Governor of Massachusetts in the 2022 Massachusetts gubernatorial election.
+Koh did not run and Kim Driscoll was ultimately elected lieutenant governor.

-Political campaigns

-2018 congressional campaign
+2026 congressional campaign

-In 2018, Koh announced he would be running for Massachusetts's 3rd congressional district.
-Koh eventually lost the Democratic primary to Lori Trahan by 145 votes, receiving 18,435 votes to Trahan's 18,580 votes.